 The image above is one of my favourites from my test at the Royal Botanical Gardens.
 I’ll be doing more experimentation with this feature so I can add it to my list of everyday photographic capabilities available with my Olympus gear.

 Photographs were captured handheld using camera gear as noted in the EXIF data.
-All images were produced from RAW files using my standard process.
+All images are out-of-camera jpegs.

 How you can help keep this site advertising free